juhokoskela/rag_service/README.md

-# RAG Retrieval Service
+# RAG service for LLM tool use

-A focused RAG (Retrieval-Augmented Generation) service that handles document ingestion and hybrid search.
+A focused RAG service that handles document ingestion and hybrid search.
 This service provides intelligent document retrieval using vector similarity and BM25 search with reranking capabilities.

 ## Features